tdaylan/pcat/README.md

 # PCAT (Probabilistic Cataloger)

 PCAT is a Bayesian framework to sample from the catalog space.
-It's theoretical framework is introduced in [Daylan, Portillo & Finkbeiner (2016)]().
-Refer to its webpage [](http://www.tansudaylan.com/pcat) for an introduction.
+It's theoretical framework is introduced in [Daylan, Portillo & Finkbeiner (2016)](), submitted to ApJ.
+Refer to its [webpage](http://www.tansudaylan.com/pcat) for an introduction.

 ### Installation